ReasonEdit: Editing Vision-Language Models using Human Reasoning

 \xhdr{Baseline Model Editors} We compare ReasonEdit with five state-of-the-art editors adapted or proposed for VLM editing.
 For weight-updating editors: (1) FT.
 We finetune selected layers of the VLM for each edit~\cite{guo2025balancedit}.
 (2) MEND~\cite{mitchell2021fast}.
 A meta-learning editor that predicts weight updates for future edits.
 (3) BalancEdit~\cite{guo2025balancedit}.
 A VLM editor that learns a dynamic influence radius and applies localized weight updates.
 For retrieval-based editors: (4) IKE~\cite{qi2024context,guo2025balancedit}.
 A retrieval-based editor that prepends relevant facts to the prompt.
 (5) GRACE~\cite{hartvigsen2023aging}.
 A lifelong editor that stores edits in a codebook and applies them near past errors.
 Beyond their original use, we augment all editors to be reasoning-enabled (denoted editor-COT) so that they receive the same inputs as ReasonEdit.
 For weight-updating editors, we train the model to generate the correct answer followed by human reasoning.
 For retrieval-based GRACE and IKE, we populate the codebook with entries for all factual sentences in the human reasoning.
 Details on editors and their selection are provided in Appendix~\ref{app:experiment_editor_selection}.

 \xhdr{Implementation Details} We concatenate a pretrained sentence encoder (\text{paraphrase-mpnet-base-v2}~\cite{reimers2019sentence}) with the vision layer (chosen by sample modularity) in ReasonEdit's dual embedding.
 Sample modularity is estimated via Monte Carlo over \(B=10\) independent sample networks, which is sufficient for variance to converge with low computational cost.
-The \(n\) image--text pairs used to construct each network are sampled from combined datasets that provide diverse images from COCO-2014, COCO-2017, and ImageNet~\cite{chen2015microsoft, russakovsky2015imagenet}.
+The \(n\) image--text pairs used to construct each network are sampled from the combined dataset of COCO and ImageNet.
+We find the topology-aware embedding selection strategy is \textbf{data-agnostic}, when selecting $l$ and $w$ using three different datasets: COCO \cite{chen2015microsoft}, ImageNet \cite{russakovsky2015imagenet}, and Flickr30k \cite{plummer2015flickr30k}.
+Details are provided in Appendix~\ref{app:data_agnostic_emb}.
 We try \(n=5,10,20\) (Supplemental Fig.~\ref{fig:q_layer_full}) and pick $n=10$ for both low Monte Carlo variance and low computational cost.
 At inference, we retrieve \(K=5\) nearest keys and use a no-retrieval threshold of \(p=50\text{-th}\) percentile for all VLMs.
 Ablations are presented in Sec.~\ref{sec:result_ablation}.
 Prior editors are configured as closely as possible to their original implementations while ensuring fair comparisons; details are provided in Appendix~\ref{app:experiment_implementation}.